rahim-dehkharghani/language-resources/README.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;
-; SEntiturknet: A polarity lexicon for Turkish
+; Sentiturknet: A polarity lexicon for Turkish
 ;
 ; This file contains all synsets of Turkish Wordnet with three polarity scores assigned to.
 ;